Suchismita-Deb/Suchismita-Deb.github.io/content/post/SystemDesign/PatternOfInterview.md

 **Product Design** - Designing product like Design SLack, Uber, Chat app, Facebook.
 **Infrastructure Design** - Support particular use case - Design rate limiter, message broker, key value store.
-**Object Oriented Design** - Design oops with SOLID pattern and entity and class diagram.
+**Object-Oriented Design** - Design oops with SOLID pattern and entity and class diagram.
 Amazon is famous for this type of question.
 Design parking lot, vending machine.
 Rather than focusing on the service and backend database design we will focus on the class diagram.
 Grokking the low level design interview.

 The main point is the depth of the solution and knowledge.
 Mid level should cover the system with 80% breadth and 20% depth.